dpak11/blockchain/README.md

 # Blockchain (Decentralised)

-A decentralised web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a Server for storing Blockchain in any form.
+A decentralised web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a Server for storing Blockchain, transaction details in any form.

-> This is a work-in-progress BlockChain Web app that is currently in Phase-2 development stage.
+> This is a work-in-progress application that is currently in Phase-2 stage.

 ### Phase-1 :